Thank you for the Disclaimer.

 Ryan had managed to gather his bearings, when he noticed not only Agnès but the other musketeers aiming their weapons at him.
 He immediately put his hands up.
 "Don't shoot, I surrender!"

 Agnès quickly rode up to the young man, keeping her weapon pointed at him as she quickly barked orders.
-"Make sure the Princess is safe!
-All students get away from here!"
+"Make sure the Princess is safe and get the students away from here!"

 "I'm not an assassin!"
 Ryan quickly shouted.